somaproject/acqboard/docs/FPGA/io/io.rst

 Fiber IO
 ======================

-The fiber IO ... [cite relevant chapter]
+The fiber IO controls the optical transmitter and receiver.

 .. include:: tx.rst